FAQ

 • Approval can take up to two weeks, though it often happens much quicker, ranging from a few days to one week.

 • You can apply for a D visa concurrently with your residence permit application.
 A D visa allows you to enter Finland and receive your residence permit there, using services like R-kioski for faster processing, rather than having to send it by post to your country of residence.
-The D visa will be issued immediately upon the approval of your residence permit.
+The D visa will be issued in Finnish mission immediately upon the approval of your residence permit.
 The fee for an electronically submitted application of D visa is 95 euros.
+This option is suitable for those who wish to relocate to Finland as quickly as possible.
+Please keep in mind that if you select the D-visa option, you have 2 weeks to pick up your residence permit from an R-kioski in Finland.
+The countdown starts from the moment your permit arrives at the R-kioski.

-• Once you obtain your ID card, you can open a bank account at banks such as S-Pankki and OP Bank.
-This account grants you access to most services within Finland.
+• Once you obtain your ID card, you can open a bank account at banks such as Nordea Bank and OP Bank.
+You might also consider S-Pankki for an additional card, as they can open an account in 2–3 days.
+You can book appointments at all these banks in English, but keep in mind that appointment availability in English may take longer.
+Having a bank account grants you access to most services in Finland.

 What are the labor rules in Finland?